By Santi, December 31, 2025

 Typical weekend energy needs (lights, fridge, phone, cooktop, heater/AC considerations)

-Mention: Van Service and Upgrades, Beginners’ guide to the vanlife, and How to Power Your Van: Solar, Batteries & Electrical Explained are great companion reads for deeper system choices.
+Mention: Van Service and Upgrades, Beginners’ guide to the vanlife, and How to Power Your Van: Solar, Batteries & Electrical Explained are great extra reads for deeper system choices.

 Constraints in small RVs — space, weight, budget

-Note that how much solar you can actually install depends on what else is mounted to the roof.
+Note that how much solar you can install depends on what else is mounted to the roof.
 If you have an AC and a vent fan already taking up space you might only have room for about 200 watts of panels.
-Roof layout and accessory placement are often the limiting factor, not panel availability.
+Roof layout and add-on location are often the main limit, not panel supply.

 Quick decision checklist — choose the right setup for your weekend trips